Lapland-Robotics/AI.R-ATV/README.md

 ```

 ├── Documents           : All the Documents and Diagrams
-│   ├── MiniATV         : Documentation about mini ATV
+│   ├── MiniATV         : Documents about mini ATV
-│   └── Snower          : Documentation about Snower
+│   └── Snower          : Documents about Snower
 ├── Firmware            : All the Firmware programs (for Micro controllers)
 │   ├── GNSS            : zedf9p esp32 program
 │   ├── Robots          : main Microcontroller programs to control robots